Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202308/responsible-use.md

 resources haven't been kept idle by the scheduler for basically nothing.

-## Use reasonable estimates for the walltime
+## Use a reasonable estimate for the walltime

 Of course it is OK to use a good safety margin when estimating the walltime a job will need, but just taking the maximum allowed for a partition just to always be safe is very asocial behaviour.
-It makes it impossible for a scheduler to properly use backfill to use resources that are idle while nodes are being collected for a big job, without needlesly delaying that big job simply because the scheduler thinks the nodes will only be available at a later time than they actually are.
+It makes it impossible for a scheduler to properly use backfill to use resources that are idle while nodes are being collected for a big job.
+Not only are jobs that request the maximum allowed walltime not suitable as backfill, but overestimating the walltime needed for a job will also needlessly delay that big job simply because the scheduler thinks the nodes will only be available at a later time than they actually are and hence will wrongly assume that it is still safe to start short lower priority jobs as backfill..

 The maximum walltime on LUMI is high compared to many other large clusters in Europe that have a 24 hour limit for larger jobs.
 Don't abuse it.